What Is Retinitis Pigmentosa?

 How Is Retinitis Pigmentosa Treated?

-There's no treatment to cure retinitis pigmentosa or bring back lost vision.
+Treatment to cure retinitis pigmentosa or bring back lost vision is limited.
+Genetic therapy can help with retinitis pigmentosa caused by a gene defect (RPE65).
 In some cases, diet changes and vitamins can slow the loss of vision a little.
 Doctors may recommend that kids with RP wear sunglasses to avoid bright sunlight when outdoors.

-If kids with RP have other eye problems that can make their vision worse (such as cataracts or swelling), those can be treated.
+If kids with RP have other eye problems that can make their vision worse (such as refractive error, astigmatism, cataracts, or swelling), those can be treated.

 How Can Parents Help?